39 Museums in Salvador: Discover the history and culture of Bahia

 Collection

-• Historic Wall: Display of part of the wall that originally protected the city of Salvador.
+• Historic Wall: Displays part of the wall that originally protected the city of Salvador.

-• Weapons and Cannons: Includes war artefacts used during the colonial period, providing an insight into the defence strategies of the time.
+• Weapons and Cannons: Contains war artefacts used during the colonial period, providing an insight into the defence strategies of the time.

 • Flags and Documents: Displays flags and historical documents that help contextualise the military and political history of colonial Brazil.